Academic Planning Guide

 -

-Students who earn a D or NG in a math course may be required to repeat the course before being allowed to take the next course in the math sequence.
+Students who earn an NG in a math course may be required to repeat the course before being allowed to take the next course in the math sequence.

 -